Finance Ministers’ Meeting 20 April 2017

-The 2017 SWA High-level Meetings (HLMs) will take place in Washington D.C., USA.
-They will comprise a Finance Ministers’ Meeting (FMM), convened by the World Bank on behalf of the SWA partnership, on 20 April.
-In the preceding days, 19 and 20 April, a Sector Ministers’ Meeting (SMM) will be convened by UNICEF, involving those ministers responsible for water, sanitation and hygiene who have accompanied their finance counterparts.
+The 2017 SWA High-level Meetings (HLMs) took place in Washington D.C., USA.
+It comprised a Finance Ministers’ Meeting (FMM), convened by the World Bank on behalf of the SWA partnership, on 20 April.
+In the preceding days, 19 and 20 April, a Sector Ministers’ Meeting (SMM) was convened by UNICEF, involving those ministers responsible for water, sanitation and hygiene who accompanied their finance counterparts.

-At the ministerial meetings, participants will have the opportunity to engage in policy debate, exchange lessons learned and hold each other mutually accountable for progress on improving access to sanitation and drinking water for all.
-The preparatory process is ongoing, with SWA organizing a series of webinars.
+At the ministerial meetings, participants had the opportunity to engage in policy debate, exchange lessons learned and hold each other mutually accountable for progress on improving access to sanitation and drinking water for all.
+During the preparatory process SWA organized a series of webinars.

-The Finance Ministers’ Meeting (FMM), held at the time of the World Bank’s Spring Meetings, will focus on how to finance the achievement of universal, sustainable access to safely managed sanitation, water and hygiene.
-In this 2-hour meeting, while ministers will discuss the political, institutional and governance reforms needed to make better use of existing funding and for attracting additional resources.
+The Finance Ministers’ Meeting (FMM), held at the time of the World Bank’s Spring Meetings, focused on how to finance the achievement of universal, sustainable access to safely managed sanitation, water and hygiene.
+In this 2-hour meeting, ministers discussed the political, institutional and governance reforms needed to make better use of existing funding and for attracting additional resources.

-This one-and-a-half-day meeting, will build on the discussions held in Addis Ababa in March 2016.
-In particular, ministers will consider the Building Blocks needed to establish the foundations for a strong sector.
-They will also discuss the SWA Collaborative Behaviours.
+This one-and-a-half-day meeting, built on the discussions held in Addis Ababa in March 2016.
+In particular, ministers considered the Building Blocks needed to establish the foundations for a strong sector.
+They also discuss the SWA Collaborative Behaviours.

-SWA is facilitating a preparatory process for the 2017 HLM, in order for the attending ministers to arrive fully prepared for the meetings, and for them to be better equipped to take follow-up action.
-The process has started in November 2016 and goes until April 2017 with a series of webinars focusing on strengthening multi-stakeholder dialogue, building political will and commitment amongst decision-makers and preparing ministers for their engagement in dialogues.
+SWA facilitated a preparatory process for the 2017 HLM, in order for the attending ministers to arrive fully prepared for the meetings, and for them to be better equipped to take follow-up action.
+The process has started in November 2016 and went until April 2017, with a series of webinars focusing on strengthening multi-stakeholder dialogue, building political will and commitment among decision-makers and preparing ministers for their engagement in dialogues.

 Guidance note: this explains the entire preparatory process for the 2017 HLMs.
 It includes the objectives of the FMM and SMM as well as the outcomes of the preparatory process.
 The guidance note is important for governments and in-country partners.